HubTou/whois/WHOIS.3.md

 You can use set the *force_refresh* parameter to True if you want to bypass and update the cache.

-It can also print cache hits or misses to stderr if the *debug* parameter is set to True.
+You can finally print cache hits or misses to stderr if the *debug* parameter is set to True.

 ## ENVIRONMENT
 The WHOIS_DEBUG environment variable can also be set to any value to enable debug mode.